Bloggers have a love-hate relationship with Blogging Income Reports.

 And I was a little ahead of the curve when I created this one because I researched a ton in that year I took a break from blogging.

-My previous blog was without direction.
+My previous blog was without direction and I ignored a lot of tips that I should I have paid attention to as a new Blogger.
 I was piggybacking on my husband’s clients and it took me almost a year just to make $100 in affiliate income.

 You can read my whole personal story here.